krmgns/router/README.md

 ** Indicators

 All provided operators will be setted as a parameter.
-If it's named, then could be called by its name, otherwise must be called by index.
+If named, then could be called by its name, otherwise must be called by integer index.

 Let's what operators produce and if you need more, simply use pure RegExp statements...